woss/fork-flyimg/docs/rate-limiting.md

 ## Scope

+Rate limiting applies only to **new image transformations** that require processing.
+Specifically:

+- **Rate limited:** Requests that trigger new image generation (image doesn't exist in cache, or `refresh` option is used)
+- **Not rate limited:** Requests for already generated/cached images (served directly from cache)

+This design ensures that:
+- Image processing resources are protected from abuse
+- Cached images can be served quickly without rate limit restrictions
+- Users can freely access previously generated images

-Rate limiting applies globally to transformation requests.
+Rate limiting applies globally to all transformation requests.
 There is no per-endpoint configuration.

 ## Rate Limit Responses